Following Jesus from the Perspective of Relationships

 This is very great good news: the value of God's Kingdom is not "pie in the sky bye and bye", but good things now in the parts of life that are most meaningful to us.
 This is why our faith is most certainly not blind faith.
 We know how stubborn we are personally and how much we desire our three weaknesses (bodily pleasure, being popular, being in control).
 The greatest miracle of all is that God transforms us from that selfishness into someone that can genuinely love like He does.

 However, it does not come without cost to us.
 In fact, the cost is very high.
-Adopting God's value system is very hard.
+Adopting the value system of God is very hard.
 And it includes personal loss.
 Loneliness remains unless we are willing to lose ourselves.
 Normally, we try to hold onto our life either in self-love or in self-protection.
 Either we want our three weaknesses, or we want to avoid being hurt ever again.
 In both cases when we grasp tightly to what we have, we will find that it will slip out of our grasp anyway in the end.
 This paradox is very true: If we keep our life, we will lose it; if we lose our life (to God), we will gain it all, and more!
 (Matthew 16:25)

 This requires faith in a God that raises the dead.
 If God cannot put life back in us, we are fools for what we would throw away by giving up our values.
 But if there is life beyond our physical time on earth, it is a wise and motivated choice to choose this option God gives us.